bcmyers/argonautica/argonautica-py/README.md

 **argonautica** was built with a simple use-case in mind: hashing passwords for storage in a website's database.
-That said, it's also "feature-complete", meaning anything you can do with the cannonical [C implementation](https://github.com/P-H-C/phc-winner-argon2) of argon2 you can do with argonautica\*.
+That said, it's also "feature-complete", meaning anything you can do with the canonical [C implementation](https://github.com/P-H-C/phc-winner-argon2) of argon2 you can do with argonautica\*.

-<i>\* Indeed, argonautica has a feature that even the cannonical C implementation
+<i>\* Indeed, argonautica has a feature that even the canonical C implementation
 lacks, i.e. hashing passwords with secret keys (the C implementation implements this, but does not expose it publicly)</i>